holychowders/inventory_management_system/README.md

 ### Running Locally

 pre-commit can be run locally during development to automate formatting, detection of errors and bugs, and to enforce general code quality standards.
 If you decide to install the pre-commit hooks in your local repo, it will run every time you attempt to commit.
-If a check fails, you will have to resolve any warnings emitted or commit with `--no-verify` to ignore them.
+If a check fails, you will have to resolve any warnings emitted or commit with `--no-verify` or `-n` to ignore them.

 pre-commit can also be run manually even if you haven't installed the hooks into your local repo.